muratk5n/thirdwave/en/README.md

 ---

----

 H2 View: "DIF Capital Partners, through DIF Infrastructure VI, and Virya Energy have joined forces to acquire a stake in the Dutch green hydrogen developer, VoltH2"

 ---

-H2 View: "RWE and ArcelorMittal today (June 22) have announced a partnership to develop, build, and operate offshore wind farms and hydrogen production facilities to supply ArcelorMittal’s steel production sites in Germany"
+H2 View: "RWE and ArcelorMittal have announced a partnership to develop, build, and operate offshore wind farms and hydrogen production facilities to supply ArcelorMittal’s steel production sites in Germany"

 ---

-H2 View: "Gemini Motor has set out to revolutionise long-haul logistics as it announces today (June 22) plans to launch a fleet of autonomous hydrogen fuel cell trucks by 2025"
+H2 View: "Gemini Motor has set out to revolutionise long-haul logistics as it announces plans to launch a fleet of autonomous hydrogen fuel cell trucks by 2025"

 ---

-H2 View: "A$600m hydrogen distribution network planned between Sydney and Melbourne, Australia..
-It was announced a A$600m ($413.3m) green hydrogen distribution network in Australia has been agreed to be planned and built by Hydrogen Fuels Australia (H2FA) and CLARA Energy."
+H2 View: "A 600m hydrogen distribution network planned between Sydney and Melbourne, Australia..
+It was announced a A$600m (413.3m) green hydrogen distribution network in Australia has been agreed to be planned and built by Hydrogen Fuels Australia (H2FA) and CLARA Energy."

 ---

-H2 View: "A new screening tool could save £7bn ($8.6bn) and  give oil and gas infrastructure a new lease of life with hydrogen and carbon capture and storage (CCS).
+H2 View: "A new screening tool could save £7bn (8.6bn) and  give oil and gas infrastructure a new lease of life with hydrogen and carbon capture and storage (CCS).
 The tool developed by the North Sea Transition Authority (NSTA) is set to be handed out to operators with